Byron/bcore/src/md/bprocess.md

 *   describe inclusion order of configuration, and what a context is comprised of
 *   how to build complex assemblies with on-demand inclusion of configuration
+*   multi-hop bootstrapper links and why you would want that

 Requirements
 ============